sustrik/ribosome/README.md

 ```

 The most useful part of the ribosome syntax though is embedding Ruby expressions
-directly to the output.
-The expressions should be enclosed between two at (@)
+directly into the output.
+The expressions should be enclosed between two
-signs:
+at-signs (@):

 ```
 name = 'Fred'
 .Hello, @name@!
 ```

-If you want to write at sign (@) to the ouptut, escape it using two at signs:
+If you want to write an at-sign (@) to the ouptut, escape it using two
+consecutive at-signs:

 ```
 .My email address is fred@@example.org
 ```

-Finally, at sign (@) at the end of the line means that newline should not be
+Finally, at-sign (@) at the end of the line means that newline should not be
 written to the output:

 ```